hacs/documentation/documentation/navigation/repository.md

 Show beta | This will enable beta versions for the repository.
 (Only if the repository uses releases.)
 Hide | This will hide the repository from the store views.
 (Only if the repository is not custom.)
 Open issue | This will take you to where you can report issues about that repository.
-Flag this | This will take you to a issue template to remove the repository from HACS.
+Flag this | This will take you to an issue template to remove the repository from HACS.

 ### Repository buttons

 button | description
 -- | --
-main action | This button will have a different function depending on the version you have installed if any, but the main part is that it will install the selected version if clicked.
+main action | This button will have a different function depending on the version you have installed, if any, but the main part is that it will install the selected version if clicked.
 Change log | This will show you the change log for the repository.
 (This will only show if there is an update pending) Repository | This will take you to the github repository Open plugin | This will show you the plugin file that hacs will serve to Lovelace.
 (This will only show for installed plugins)